poole/hyde/docs/basics.md

 ---
 ~~~

 Without further configuration, the welcome page will just look like a regular page.
+However, it can be enhanced through the use of markers:
-To show the two most recent projects, add the `<!--projects-->` marker to the content.
+- To show the two most recent projects, add the `<!--projects-->` marker to the content
-To show the five most recent blog posts, add the `<!--posts-->` marker to the content.
+- To show the four most recent blog posts, add the `<!--posts-->` marker to the content
+- (To show the five most recent blog posts in list form, add the `<!--posts_list-->` marker to the content)

 The welcome layout also supports selecting specific projects and posts, by adding to the front matter, e.g.: